SALLY. Frailty test assessment system

 Pfeiffer scale to assess mental fragility

-This is a questionnaire to assess cognitive impairment, which consists of 10 short questions to explore different cognitive functions such as short and long term memory, orientation and calculation ability.
+This is a questionnaire to assess cognitive impairment, which consists of 10 short questions to explore different cognitive functions such as short and long term memory, orientation and calculation capacity.

-In addition to the 3D camera and the mobile application, the Chair's team has developed a third platform consisting of a web application aimed at healthcare professionals that allows the frailty status of the elderly to be monitored.
+In addition to the 3D camera and the mobile application, the Chair's team has developed a third platform consisting of a web application aimed at health professionals that allows them to monitor the frailty status of the elderly.
 On this platform, health professionals will be able to consult all the information collected by the other two platforms in a synthesized and agile way and thus evaluate and monitor the health status of the elderly registered in the system.
-The implementation of SALLY within the health and social system would represent an advance in the detection of frailty, favouring early detection and, therefore, decision-making on the appropriate treatment for preventive purposes, before the degree of deterioration or dependence significantly alters the person's life.
+The implementation of SALLY within the health and social system would represent an advance in the detection of frailty, favoring early detection and therefore, decision making on the appropriate treatment for preventive purposes, before the degree of deterioration or dependence significantly alters the person's life.

-SALLY is currently part of the project "Digitalisation of frailty assessment in elderly people with non-intrusive technologies" of the Ministry of Science and Technology (MCTI).
+SALLY is currently part of the project "Digitalization of frailty assessment in the elderly with non-intrusive technologies" of the Ministry of Science and Technology (MCTI).